jsrmalvarez/game-of-life/README.md

 Game Of Life
 ============

-C++ / SDL2 version of Conway's Game of Life
+Rust / C++ / SDL2 version of Conway's Game of Life

  - Click on the board using the mouse to draw an initial state or modify the current state.
  - Advance the simulation by pressing or holding down the space bar.
  - Type "q" to quit.

-Tested on Mac OSX 10.10.0 (Yosemite) and Arch Linux w/ GCC 4.9.0